squizlabs/sublime-PHP_CodeSniffer/README.md

 - **ALT + S**: Runs PHPCS command for the open buffer.
 - **ALT + SHIFT + S**: Runs PHPCBF command for the open buffer.

-These commands are also availble in Tools > PHP_CodeSniffer menu.
+These commands are also available in Tools > PHP_CodeSniffer menu.